 Belize is home to some of the best scuba diving in the world!
 The Belize Barrier Reef stretches longer than the country at 190 miles long!
 It was named a UNESCO World Heritage Site in 1996.

-There are three stunning atolls (ring-shaped coral reefs or islands) in Belize that are a must-see for all divers!
+In addition to the world famous Blue Hole, there are three stunning atolls (ring-shaped coral reefs or islands) in Belize that are a must-see for all divers!

 Lighthouse Reef is the easternmost atoll, stretching 30 miles long and 8 miles wide.
 It is the only atoll with an airstrip.